-- Pre-production: Create a new Multi-view Asset on your main switcher.
+- Pre-production: Create a new Multi-view asset on the main switcher.

-Create a new Multi-view Asset on your Main Switcher
+Create a new Multi-view Asset on the Main Switcher

 - From your main switching device, tap the + icon.

 - Tap the template you want to use.

 There are 6 Multi-view templates available:

 - Dashboard: 2-4 sources, side-by-side

 - Grid: 2-9 sources, in a optimized grid